 - Firebase reporting console barely offers any course of action to view data in diverse ways.
 We have the one and only “Events” Report to view all the tracked events at once.
 Elaborating further, the Events Report provides no major cardinality on reporting apart from the option to apply a basic filter on either “Event Name” or “User Property”.

-- Other major limitation of Event Report worth highlighting is the inability to view the extra parameters tracked with one single event in the said report.
+- Another major limitation of the Event Report worth highlighting is the inability to view the extra parameters tracked with one single event in the said report.
 Note: Firebase Analytics can report data only on 10 text parameters and 40 numeric parameters in the Event Report.

 Image 1 : Setting Up Parameter – Limitation.